i-love-flamingo/flamingo-commerce/docs/1. Introduction/About Flamingo Commerce.md

 ## Demo

-The deome flamingo commerce project shows some of the features, and is using  *flamingo-commerce-adapter-standalone*.
+The deome Flamingo Commerce project shows some of the features, and is using  *flamingo-commerce-adapter-standalone*.